LBHackney-IT/API-Playbook/docs/infrastructure.md

 For any APIs that we have chosen Lambda as a serverless deployment option, we use Serverless as a way to provision the necessary resources:

-- Lambda functions
+- Lambda functions.

-- CloudWatch logs
+- CloudWatch logs.

-- IAM roles
+- IAM roles.

-- API Gateway, including usage plan and keys
+- API Gateway, including usage plan and keys.

 ## Deployment per environment for APIs/apps